 Recycled and recyclable materials such as HONEXT in this sustainable housing prototype.

-A home that has opted to use recyclable and recycled materials such as HONEXT, which has been incorporated throughout the interior cladding to control humidity and help thermoregulation.
+A housing design that has opted to use upcycled materials such as HONEXT boards, which has been used into the entire interior lining to control humidity and help thermoregulation.

 “We have opted for materials with a long useful life that ensure the possibility of being reused in future projects; 0 km, thus contributing to the reduction of emissions from transport; ecological and obtained from recycling processes, free of any compound harmful to the environment and human health, and that have a high capacity for recycling and reuse” said Sofia Iglesias, also a member of the Azalea UPV team.